Immigration Rights & Resources

 What to Do If You Are Detained

-• Memorize Important Numbers: Keep your attorney’s and family members’ phone numbers memorized in case you are separated from your phone.
-Be aware that ICE may transfer detainees to facilities far from Colorado, potentially even out-of-state, making it critical to stay in contact with attorneys and monitor cases closely.
+• Be aware that ICE may transfer detainees to facilities far from Colorado, potentially even out-of-state, making it critical to stay in contact with attorneys and monitor cases closely.

 If You Witness ICE Activity at Your Workplace

-• Support Coworkers: Remind colleagues of their rights but do not obstruct ICE operations.
+📌 Support Your Coworkers: Remind colleagues of their rights but do not obstruct ICE operations.

 GUIDANCE FOR SCHOOLS